-Always remember that your eyes are part of a (one) whole body made up of organs and systems that interrelate with one another to keep you functioning well.
+Always remember that your eyes are not independent.
+They are part of a (one) whole body made up of organs and systems that interrelate with one another to keep you functioning well.

 So, when you are sick and you have eye symptoms, never assume that the eye symptoms are independent of your health condition.
 Also, when it comes to managing eye conditions, especially chronic ones, the focus shouldn’t be on treating your eyes alone.
 Incorporating positive lifestyle activities that affect your general health, is beneficial for your eyes.